architectum/eosio-blog-dapp/README.md

-# EOSIO Demux Example
+# EOSIO Blog DApp

 # Overview
-This Blog DApp demonstrates the eosio platform running a blockchain as a local single node test net with a simple DApp.
-This DApp allows users to create, edit, delete and like blog posts.
+This Blog DApp demonstrates the eosio platform running a blockchain as a local, "single node", test network with a simple DApp.
+This DApp allows users to `create`, `edit`, `delete` and `like` blog posts.

     This guide uses scripts, containing relevant commands, which will show you how to install, build and run the DApp, and by doing so will demonstrate:

 - Downloading and running eosio in docker
 - Managing your docker container